Achievements and Publications

 2. Lai YQ, Ye JX, Chen J, Zhang LB, Wasi LJ, He ZS, Zhou LQ, …Gui YT, Cai ZM, Wang XS#, Guan ZC#.
 UPK3A:A Promising Novel Urinary Marker for the Detection of Bladder Cancer.
 Urology.
 2010 76:51.
 Read more.

 VII.
-Discovery of epigenetic targets in breast cancer
+Discovery of epigenetic targets in therapy-resistant breast cancer

 1. Wang X, Tan Y, Cao X, Kim JA, Chen T, Hu Y, Wexler M, Wang XS#.
 Epigenetic activation of HORMAD1 in basal-like breast cancer: role in Rucaparib sensitivity.
 Oncotarget.
 2018 10;9(53):30115-30127.
 Read More.